Mitigation: The Humanizing Approach To Sentencing

-A hallmark of Hunt & Tuegel, PLLC, is a commitment to a new approach to sentencing through the use of mitigation evidence.
-This concept helps ensure that the client is viewed not just as a "police report" or "statistic" but as a fellow human being.
-It also helps ensure the story of an accused person in a criminal case will not only be told in the prosecutor's words, through the person's criminal history, through police reports or through a probation officer's reports.
+A hallmark of Russell D. Hunt Sr., Attorney at Law, is a commitment to a new approach to sentencing through the use of mitigation evidence.
+This concept helps ensure that the client is viewed not just as a “police report” or “statistic” but as a fellow human being.
+It also helps ensure the story of an accused person in a criminal case will not only be told in the prosecutor’s words, through the person’s criminal history, through police reports or through a probation officer’s reports.

 Instead, the defense lawyer devotes the necessary time, thought and effort to gathering mitigating evidence enabling the lawyer to create a persuasive description of the circumstances or other things in a person’s life that played a part in shaping the person’s behavior.
 Such information can help others better understand behavior that violates the law.

 Connecting The Dots To Understanding

 Mitigation experts say that a mitigation story “connects the dots,” enabling reasonable people to comprehend the causes and effects that led to criminal charges.
 A mitigation story is not intended to evoke pity, but rather understanding and empathy.
 An attorney applying a mitigation approach will prepare to explain how the experiences of clients’ lives have shaped their behavior.

 Common and effective mitigation themes may include: